 We commit to seeking out their leadership and being open to their teachings, and are honoured by the chances being offered to work alongside them as protectors of this sacred and beautiful space.

 PPST began on August 3, 2020, when Land Defenders and Water Protectors deployed an aerial camp high in the cottonwood trees in the Brunette River watershed in Burnaby.
 This Holmes Creek ‘tree camp’ was to prevent TMX from clearing trees scheduled to be cut between August 1 and September 15, 2020, along the proposed pipeline route.
 When that camp was raided and removed, by security and police, on December 9, 2021, a new camp was very quickly established at Lost Creek, about 500 metres to the west along the pipeline route.
-The Lost Creek camp has been continuously occupied 24/7 for more than 280 days with our team of tree-sitters and supporters protecting the fragile riparian zone from TMX destruction, all until Sept 28, 2021 when RCMP Petro-Police removed it.
+The Lost Creek camp was continuously occupied 24/7 for more than 280 days with our team of tree-sitters and supporters protecting the fragile riparian zone from TMX destruction, all until Sept 28, 2021 when RCMP Petro-Police removed it.
 To be continued...

 We are a grassroots organization, and are always looking for new members

 Tree-Sit Climbers, Tree-Sit Ground Support, Direct Action Prayer Circle, Surveillance & Community Monitoring, Nest Finding, Legal Challenges, Communications Campaigns, Collaborations and Partnerships, People's Assemblies, Tours & Community Outreach, and others.

 (photo credit of hummingbird: Diane Lake)